horeca2/aws-cloudformation-custom-efs/README.md

 > Unfortunately, at the moment the solution does not support all AWS :: EFS :: FileSystem properties which you can find here https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-efs-filesystem.html ...
 If you do not see a property, then it is not supported or is set to its default value and cannot be changed.
 Request properties in issues.

+> Keep in mind that the solution uses AWS CustomResource which limits the allowable file system restore time.
+The file system must have time to recover in one hour or you will get a timeout error.
+Do not use solutions for very large file systems.
+The plans are to increase the timeout to 12 hours.

 ## Properties

 ### BackupVaultName